phaserjs/phaser/README.md

 * Camera.flash has a new argument `alpha` to control the alpha level of the effect (thanks @rgk #2493)
 * Phaser.SpriteBatch was incorrectly applying the prototypes, causing the Sprite Batch render methods to be replaced by the normal DisplayObjectContainer ones, meaning nothing was really batched at all.
 This has now been fixed, and PIXI.SpriteBatch removed, as it's no longer required.
 * PIXI.RenderTexture has been removed, and all functionality merged in to Phaser.RenderTexture, to cut down on the number of internal classes and inheritance going on.
+* PIXI.TilingSprite has been removed, and all functionality merged in to Phaser.TileSprite, to cut down on the number of internal classes and inheritance going on.

 ### Bug Fixes